-DHCS developed the fillable Project Plan (PP) templates as a sample.
+DHCS developed the fillable deliverable templates as a sample.
 MCPs may use another format of its choosing but must ensure that all questions are addressed.
 Those who wish to use fillable templates for any of the deliverables can request them through the SBHIP mailbox.

 4. Are MCPs able to submit deliverables early to receive feedback ahead of the deadline?
-(New Item - 6/2023)